Better Trailer Plans

 - What load will you carry?
-(Think about trailer bed size, and how much weight it will carry?)
+(Think about trailer bed size, and how much weight it must carry?)

-- What size trailer do you need?
-(What length?
+- What size do you need?
+(Trailer length?
 And width?
 Is the bed height, width or length a factor?)

 - How long should it last?
-(Do you want it built tough for long faithful service?
+(Do you want it built tough for a long life of faithful service?
 We think so!)

 - Does it need sides?
 A top?
 A tailgate?
 Ramps?
 Tie-down attachments?
 Other options?

 Do the plans you are considering have all the configurations and options you want for your trailer?
 If not, look a little further.
 If ours don’t, Let Us Know what you need.